L-Spiro/BeesNES/README.md

 Additional options/features to facilitate accurate emulation:
 	Start-Up: Start from known state or from random state.
 Helps the random seed in some games.
-	Hardware bugs will be emulated in both their buggy and fixed states (OAMADDR bugs (writing fewer than 8 ytes on the 2C02G)
+	Hardware bugs will be emulated in both their buggy and fixed states (OAMADDR bugs (writing fewer than 8 bytes on the 2C02G)
 		are examples of this).
 	Unofficial opcodes used by games will be supported.
 	The bus will be open and correctly maintain the last floating read.